gdescamps/MyQTM/README.md

 **2025/12/06: 🔥**

 - Use only stable FMP APIs.
+- Supports downloading missing data from a base date.
 - Prioritize "as reported" data, exclude news sites that generate fixes
 - Better features ranking by importance using mean / std ^ power with multiple passes.
 - Hyperparameter rework to ensure that parameter increases favor safety.